Curriculum Vitae

 Dual MA-Msc, City planning and Transportation

-Research focus: Urban Design, Advanced GIS and SQL, Demand Modeling, Urban Economics
+Research focus: Urban Economics, Spatial Analysis, Advanced GIS and SQL, Data Management

 2006-2011